researchgroup-zx93920/HyLAC/Reference/README.md

 This is a good place to commit any research papers or other material that we need for reference.

 This README will serve as an index.
-We'll add links to both local and remote references for eash access.
+We'll add links to both local and remote references for easy access.